Older pedestriansOlder pedestrians 09.01.2023

 The campaign is sound tracked by ‘Look at Grandma’ – a rerecording of an upbeat Bo Diddley song, whose chorus underpins our message to look out for older pedestrians.

-The campaign will be live the 1 of January on TV, Video, Radio, Digital Audio and Social media posts across all RSA platforms (Facebook, Twitter, Instagram and Linked In)Please see more here.
+The campaign runs on TV, Video, Radio, Digital Audio and Social media posts across all RSA platforms (Facebook, Twitter, Instagram and Linked In)Please see more here.